Heat Generation of a Car Engine

 Opening the hood works to completely cool down the engine, especially if there is steam around it.
 However, do not open it by hand if the engine is still steaming.
 It is safe to wait for 30 minutes before popping the hood.
 If you are in a hurry, call a tow truck to let the pros handle it.

-If you are all for DIY work, wait for the engine to cool down before you check the tank containing coolant.
+Inspect the coolant tank: If you are all for DIY work, wait for the engine to cool down before you check the tank containing coolant.
 The coolant tank is made of a plastic, translucent material.
 It is near the radiator.
 If it is still full, the issue is either mechanical or electrical such as malfunctions related to the thermostat, water pump, fan belt, and hose.
 Let the pros fix it.
-However, once you spot that it is empty, it is very possible that there is a leak.
+However, once you spot that it is empty, there may be a leak.
 Immediately look under the car.
 If there is a puddle or drip, make sure to do the next step.

 To know more about the components of the AC system, check out the functions of an air conditioner’s compressor.